 The 200-Outreach Program Spreadsheet

-First and foremost, it’s important to understand who you should be building relationships with.
-Taking advice from Neil Patel in SPI Podcast Session #67, I (or a VA) should organize a spreadsheet and follow the 200-outreach program.
+First, it's important to understand who you should be building relationships with.
+Taking advice from Neil Patel in SPI Podcast Session #67, you (or your virtual assistant) could organize a spreadsheet and follow the 200-outreach program.

 Here's how it works: